International collaboration research with China: the U.S.-China Carbon Consortium

 PARTNERS: Members of the U.S.-China Carbon Consortium

-The U.S.-China Carbon Consortium (USCCC) is a collaborative effort between American and Chinese institutions interested in studying the role of managed ecosystems in global carbon and water cycles.
+SUMMARY: The U.S.-China Carbon Consortium (USCCC) is a collaborative effort between American and Chinese institutions interested in studying the role of managed ecosystems in global carbon and water cycles.
 The overall goal is to develop a network of study sites so that data and results can be shared and synthesized at broad spatial scales in order to assess the importance of human influences on carbon and water fluxes in a changing climate.
-Flux towers directly and continuously measure the net ecosystem exchange of carbon dioxide and water, and researchers use an integrated ecosystem approach to explore the underlying mechanisms controlling the fluxes of dominant ecosystems in the U.S. and China.
+Flux towers (pictured) directly and continuously measure the net ecosystem exchange of carbon dioxide and water, and researchers use an integrated ecosystem approach to explore the underlying mechanisms controlling the fluxes of dominant ecosystems in the United States and China.
 The central hypothesis is that human disturbances increase variability of carbon sequestration and the water cycle of a landscape through time and space primarily by influencing landscape structure (i.e., composition) that directly affects the underlying mechanisms.
-Further, researchers hypothesize that human disturbance regimes in the U.S. and China are significantly different, suggesting that models predicting carbon and water are different.
+Further, researchers hypothesize that human disturbance regimes in the United States and China are significantly different, suggesting that models predicting carbon and water are different.
+Cross-continent synthesis studies can improve global estimates of ecosystem carbon sequestration capacity.

-EFETAC's ROLE: EFETAC researchers are contributing data and results to improve the network of carbon and water cycle study sites.
+EFETAC's ROLE: Eastern Threat Center researchers are contributing data and results to improve the global network of carbon and water cycle study sites.

 STATUS: Ongoing

-PROGRESS: Five special journal issues have highlighted this collaborative work; EFETAC research hydrologist Ge Sun served as guest editor.
-A data synthesis across all USCCC sites is being conducted and will be published in a journal paper in 2013.
+PROGRESS: Five special journal issues have highlighted this collaborative work; Eastern Threat Center research hydrologist Ge Sun served as guest editor.
+A series of data syntheses across all USCCC sites have been published.

 Wei, X., G. Sun, J. Vose, K. Otsuki, Z. Zhang, and K. Smetterm.
 2011.
 Forest ecohydrological processes in a changing environment (Preface).
 Ecohydrology 4:143-145.
 (PDF)